thisisraghad/pac-man-project/README.md

 ![pacman, image screenshot](screenshot.png)

 ## Installation
-Download the project and use run it using browser.
+Download the project and run it using browser.

 ## Support
 github : thisisraghad